 - Creative Center students earn a Bachelor of Fine Arts degree in Graphic Design in only three years.
 Utilizing art-specialized education and classes five days per week, students complete more credit hours per semester.In short, Creative Center students can graduate and be employed in a job they love - sooner.

-Minority enrollment is 26% of the student body (majority Hispanic and Asian), which is less than the state average of 32%.
+Minority enrollment is 46% of the student body (majority Asian), which is more than the state average of 26%.

 - Acceptance Rate: 96%